 Hip Preservation Surgery

 Hip preservation surgery is most suited for young active patients who have suffered wearing away of the cartilage tissue in the joint due to injury, wear-and-tear or certain diseases.
-Fellowship‐trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and minimally‐invasive hip preservation surgery in Detroit.
-He also provides the highest level of care during and after the surgery.
+Hip preservation surgeon Dr. Kelechi Okoroha provides diagnosis and individualized operative treatment plans in Detroit.
+He also provides highly specialized care during and after surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 Hip Preservation Surgery